Drawing Challenge: Hands Holding Objects

 I got inspired to take this as my object of focus as part of the progression suggested in Marc Brunet’s 30 Days of Drawing video (which included the 3D maze in perspective from my last drawing challenge).
 His challenge was to render your own hand holding a cylindrical object (at 12:22 in the following video).

 At first, I just tried to copy his example and struggled quite a bit to make hands that looked right.
-Like I’ve mentioned, hands are complex and subtle, so my early attempts to copy his drawing could look wonky.
+Like I’ve mentioned, hands are intricate structures, so my early attempts to copy his drawing could look wonky.

 His only recommendation for this particular challenge in the video is breaking the hand down into simple volumes and then adding detail.
 This means that you break the hand down into separate simple shapes and then connect them together in more detail once you have the fundamental form down.